dmartinezphd/dmartinezphd.github.io/_posts/2022-10-15-student-evaluations-and-the-rise-of-the-review-culture.md

 And I tend to agree with the notion that weed-out course aren’t designed to be weed out courses.
 They’re just hard.
 Differential equations is hard, organic chemistry is hard.
 Can an instructor make your learning experience even more challenging?
 Absolutely.
 But, ultimately, if you are taking classes that require time, effort, and brain power much greater than other courses, then it’s likely to be a tough A or even B. Just as world class athletes need to put in the time to be good enough to be world class, one would expect world class physicians also need to meet a rigorous threshold.
 And the beauty of the USA is, you can still do something pretty fantastic even if you don’t get into medical school.
 The possibilities are unlimited, even with the obvious discrepancies inherent in the education system due to inequalities of all kinds.

 Well, I’ve written way too much as it is.
 If you are interested in reading more on the “Student as Customer” dynamic, hit the search button and prepare to read a lot.
+Oh, and also check out this nugget I found on the <a href="https://www.brightpearl.com/rise-of-the-review-culture" target="_blank"> Rise of Review Culture </a>, an industry report by brightpearl and trustpilot.
+It explains a lot about the culture of students and parents academia is interacting with now.